UniversalScheduleStandard/UniversalScheduleStandard/docs/docs.md

   "id" : string | ID value,
   "effect" : string | one of 'start|dayOff|event',
-  "type" : string | one of (see value list below), "name" : string | name of the event | optional, "date" : string | ISO Date
+  "type" : string | one of (see value list below), "name" : string | name of the event | optional, can be used with custom events, "date" : string | ISO Date
 }
 ```